Managing Your Business

 Earn Valuable Rewards

-Many prominent vendors, such as office supply stores, partner with credit card companies to offer price breaks and cashback to customers who shop with them using their credit cards.
+Many prominent vendors, such as office supply stores, partner with credit card companies to offer price breaks, perks, and cashback to customers who shop with them using their credit cards.
 It’s a win-win.
-Those companies increase their business, and you benefit from the rewards points of the credit card AND the price break with the vendor.
+Those companies increase their business, and you benefit from the rewards points of the credit card and the price break with the vendor.

 Some credit card companies offer cash back, airline points, or other great incentives.
 If you’re smart with your business credit card and pay off your monthly balance, you can come out ahead by racking up these points.